Information for term Climate Change Policy & Advocacy

 Denmark is globally recognized as a leader in progressive climate initiatives and sustainable energy.
 Ambitious new decarbonization goals set by the new prime minister in 2019 have amped things up even further.
 Come summer you’ll live and learn at the forefront of it all in Copenhagen, the government seat — already on the fast track to become the world’s first carbon-neutral capital by 2025.

-During this 3-week program you’ll learn public affairs tools, strategies and what it takes to plan political campaigns.
+During this 3-week program you’ll learn public affairs tools, strategies and what it takes to plan and execute an impactful campaign.
 Through interactive classes, you’ll examine the different ways civil society can influence public policy.
 Out in the field, you’ll explore innovative technologies for renewable energy generation, waste management and more.

 Ready to get in on the action?
-Climb a wind turbine, swim at city beaches (the water is incredibly clean!), kayak for a cause during a harbor clean-up.
-On rugged excursions you’ll hike the cliffs of Hundested and discover ancient villages with Viking roots.
+Climb a wind turbine and swim at city beaches (the water is incredibly clean!).
+On excursions outside of the city, you’ll hike the cliffs of Hundested and discover ancient villages with Viking roots.

 Home base is a residence hall called Basecamp (literally), just a 10-minute walk from the CIEE Copenhagen Global Institute where you’ll attend classes and lectures.
 Meals are eaten either at a local restaurant or café, the Global Institute or the Residence Hall, depending on the activities planned for the day.
 Along with open-faced sandwiches and traditional Danish fare, there are plenty of popular choices like pizza, falafel, wraps and vegetarian options.
 In your free time, you can hit the street food stalls and hipster coffee shops.